Virtualization-projects/panamax-ui-wiki/Installing-Panamax.md

 2. Run ``$ sudo su`` to ensure your docker commands will run with correct privileges
 3. Run ``$ sudo bash -c "$(curl http://download.panamax.io/agent/pmx-agent-install)"``
 4. Select (1) - `init`, to begin the installation process
-5. Follow the prompts, including choosing your adaptor, adding your API endpoint (typically a private IP) and Panamax Remote Agent endpoint (typically a public IP)
+5. Follow the prompts, including choosing your adapter, adding your API endpoint (typically a private IP) and Panamax Remote Agent endpoint (typically a public IP)
 6. Copy the displayed token (needed when adding the deployment endpoint to the client)

 _NOTE:_ You can run ``$ ./pmx-agent`` to reinstall, upgrade and run other options for the remote agent.
 The folder is located under root home.
 Access the folder, follow the following steps: